franferti/django_blog_translator/README.md

 ✨ How It Works
 Blog App: Create and manage blog posts with the Django admin or frontend views.
-Translator App: Input English text in low case, click Submit, and see the Spanish output using the googletrans library.
+Translator App: Input English text, click Submit, and see the Spanish output using the googletrans library.

 ⭐ If you like this project, give it a star!